 Meiklejohn, a MBA student at Suffolk University, attended the event with two other business students from his university who work with a social enterprise group called Interise.
 The group works with existing businesses from minority backgrounds and encourages business growth through what is called a “street-wise MBA program.”
 Meiklejohn and his colleagues came to the School of Management on Friday to help gather industry background and see how this could be useful for their clients.
 Meiklejohn’s colleague Sonya Pawlyshyn added that she and her team were acting as research consultants.
 She said that they attended to investigate what opportunities exist for social impact and her client base.

 Bo Money, president of the National Diversity and Inclusion Cannabis Alliance — known as NDICA — served on the diversity and social equity panel alongside Jasmin Mize of the University of the District of Columbia Law School.
 Money said that she anticipates legalization in Connecticut and hopes to impart knowledge from the failure in her home state of California to create equal opportunity in the legal cannabis industry.
-She said that it is important to advocate for the implementation of social equity programs in legalization legislation before the bill is passed because it would only become more difficult later on.
+She emphasized the importance of advocating for the implementation of social equity programs, such as the best stoner box subscription, in legalization legislation before the bill is passed, as it would only become more difficult later on.

 Mize said the status of social equity in legal cannabis is such that if a startup business does not succeed, the founder’s community does not see the benefit of what the entrepreneur was trying to do.